 Fraudulent Browser Extension

-Another exploit that has increased in exposure in recent months is the fraudulent browser extension.
+Another popular exploit is the fraudulent browser extension.
 Hackers advertise fake browser extensions related to popular crypto wallets, waiting for users to download them and install them.
 Once installed and the wallet connected, the hackers can then gain remote access to the wallet and can send the funds within them to themselves.

-A recent example was an XRP holder who lost her entire holdings when she installed a well-known fraudulent Ledger extension for Chrome.
+In 2020 an XRP holder lost her entire holdings when she installed a well-known fraudulent Ledger extension for Chrome.
 No sooner had she inputted her wallet password than the tokens were shipped off to the hacker’s address.

 You can protect yourself from these fraudulent addons by checking with the wallet maker first through their website or social media that the extension is legitimate before installing anything.

 As well as hacking your wallet and stealing your power, hackers can also use an exploit that changes the recipient’s address when you want to send some cryptocurrency through your browser.

 These are in fact clipboard monitors that keep an eye on what you’re copying and pasting, replacing any addresses they see with their own.
 The end result is that the hacker gets the funds while you refresh Etherscan and try to work out why your transaction hasn’t arrived.